BDC Hamburger Icon

 Social media marketing tools

 Women who use social media marketing in their businesses know they must be consistent with posting and engagement.
-Whether their audience uses Instagram, Facebook, Twitter or other platforms, most companies eventually need to invest in a social media management tool.
+Whether their audience uses Instagram, Facebook, X (formerly Twitter) or other platforms, most companies eventually need to invest in a social media management tool.

-Scheduling and social media marketing management tools make it easier to track all your business’s accounts and offer features like content scheduling, analytics and monitoring.
+Scheduling and social media marketing management tools make it easier to track all of your business’s accounts.
+These platforms can help you maintain content calendars, post on multiple social media accounts simultaneously and monitor analytics for optimal performance.
 The right tool for your business depends on your platforms, expectations and specific needs.

 These are some of the most popular social media management tools: